omparghale/aes-rsa-hybrid/README.md

 └── logs/                 # Operation logs
 ```

-## Reference
+## References
 - This project draws on concepts from *Understanding Cryptography* by Christof Paar and Jan Pelzl, an awesome resource for learning modern cryptographic fundamentals.
 - Base64 encoding/decoding adapted from René Nyffenegger's implementation (http://renenyffenegger.ch/notes/development/Base64/)

 ## Conclusion
-This project was inspired by a desire to learn the fundamentals of cryptography and create a meaningful personal project.
-Thank you for reviewing it, and I hope it serves as a useful introduction to the core principles of public key cryptography and hybrid encryption.
+This project was inspired by a desire to learn the fundamentals of cryptography and create a meaningful personal project.Thank you for reviewing it, and I hope it serves as a useful introduction to the core principles of public key cryptography and hybrid encryption.